stijn-dejongh/lovecraft_public_domain/raw_converts/te.md

 much disturbance amongst the crew.
 The fellow's eyes had been closed; but in the dragging of his body to the rail they were jarred open, and many seemed to entertain a queer delusion that they gazed steadily and mockingly at Schmidt and Zimmer, who were bent over the corpse.
-The Boatswain M&uuml;ller, an elderly man who would have known better had he not been a superstitious Alsatian swine, became so excited by this impression that he watched the body in the water;
+The Boatswain Müller, an elderly man who would have known better had he not been a superstitious Alsatian swine, became so excited by this impression that he watched the body in the water;
 and swore that after it sank a little it drew its limbs into a swimming position and sped away to the south under the waves.
-Klenze and I did not like these displays of peasant ignorance, and severely reprimanded the men, particularly M&uuml;ller.
+Klenze and I did not like these displays of peasant ignorance, and severely reprimanded the men, particularly Müller.

   The next day a very troublesome situation was created by the indisposition of some of the crew.
 They were evidently suffering from the nervous strain of our long voyage,